CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/time-booking/time-bookings.md

 ![Time Bookings](./media/time-bookings/time-bookings-no-of-resources.webp)

-## The Use Resource Calendar checkbox
+## The Use Resource Calendar Checkbox

 By default Time Booking calculates time-based on Start Time / End Time and Start Date / End Date: a result is the number of hours between these values.
 It subtracts defined non-working hours, Exceptions, and Holidays during the work period.
-When the Use Resource Calendar checkbox is checked, the calculation considers the related <!-- TODO: Add Link --> Resource Calendar.
+When the Use Resource Calendar checkbox is checked, the calculation considers the related [Resource Calendar](../../scheduling/resource-calendar.md).
 It subtracts defined non-working hours, Exceptions, and Holidays during the work period.

 ## Time Recording Report

-Recorded data and its later changes can be checked in <!-- TODO: Add Link --> Time Recording Report.
+Recorded data and its later changes can be checked in [Time Recording Report](time-corrections.md#time-recording-report).